 - She's not in

-hell, hell came to her by monsters crawling in from the dock.
+hell, hell came to her by monsters crawling in from the dock, where do the boats come from?

-- That's the alarm bell warning the villagers for the looting monsters that just arrived by boat.
+- That's the alarm bell warning the villagers for the looting monster soldiers.

-- Not a single normal man is depicted, but the
+- Not a single normal man is depicted, there are giants and monsters, but the

 woman are all right.